HITECHCRIME/HC_SG224_I_Played_For_A_Reason/README.md

-i played for a reason, it's twofold crashing through the twisted rot got a couple friends in darkness of the draught

-tried my fingers on the truth
-it's a draught - when (as) I lay my fingers on the truth tough to count them on the floor they fell off
+i played for a reason, it's twofold crashing through the twisted rot got a couple friends in darkness of the draught tried my fingers on the truth it's a draught - when (as) I lay my fingers on 'em fools tough to count them on the floor they fell off

-i know maybe touched it a bit too hard drop to the floor ground is way too dull making fools of the dues
+perhaps i touched it a bit too hard drop to the floor ground is way too dull making fools of the dues